thealexlittle/tweet-rewind/README.md

-# tweet-rewind
+# Tweet-Rewind
-A little web app that generates tweet snapshots
+A little web app that generates tweet snapshots of old tweets in a way similar to snapchat